-If you have recently experienced problems with your cooling, you might have checked on your unit to find frozen evaporator coils.
+If you have recently experienced problems with your cooling system, you might have checked on your unit to find frozen evaporator coils.
 Condensation and moisture might also be present around your air handler.
 It is an odd sight to see ice when it is warm outside, and unfortunately, it is a sign that something involving your air conditioner is malfunctioning.
-There are a few different problems that your unit might experience which Quality Degree is here to explain!
+There are a few different problems that your unit might experience which Quality Degree, Inc. is here to explain!

 How do dirty coils translate to icy coils?
 Dirt doesn’t have anything to do with freezing temperatures.